 What Westerners Say About Living in Japan

 Many people, not just anime fans, become interested in staying in Japan over an extended period of time for work or school.
-One great way to stay in the country a while is to be an English teacher, which can be done by anyone from an English-speaking country with any kind of 4-year college degree, and the jobs are in high demand, so it's a good way to evade your student loans for a while while you soak up an interesting culture.
+One great way to stay in the country a while is to be an English teacher.
+This can be done by anyone from an English-speaking country with any kind of 4-year college degree, and the jobs are in high demand, so it's a good way to evade your student loans for a while and soak up an interesting culture.
 Studying abroad if you're still in high school or college is also popular.
-If you're really lucky, you might be able to get a job and become a permanent ex-pat, but there are a lot of legal hurdles and your Japanese has to be very good.
+If you're really lucky, you might be able to get a job and become a permanent ex-pat, but there are a lot of legal hurdles, and your Japanese has to be very good.
 Most foreigners in Japan only stay for a few months to a year or so.

 Japan is one of the most popular sites for studying abroad.
 I would recommend a small town closer to nature than Tokyo or a suburb of Tokyo if you're researching options, but I just have a preference for the country over the city in general.
 Anywhere you go, you're sure to have an interesting cultural experience and a good time.

 - Many college programs might have scholarships and transfer credits back for Japanese language, history, or cultural classes.

 - Some colleges have programs where you can go abroad with your Japanese professor.
 I did this with France and it was nice having the familiarity of my professor being there.

 - Most Japanese people are quiet and very polite.
 Even though foreigners stick out, and they can be met with curiosity, hatred is rare.

 - Japan is one of the safer countries you could send your child to for studying abroad, with a low crime rate and much less civil strife than many other parts of the world.

 - People who stay with host families in Japan always love that experience.

 - Sometimes, groups of college or high school students have organized trips to help with earthquake and tsunami relief, so you could get the opportunity not only to see Japan but to help as a volunteer!